AstronomyAPI/Documentation/endpoints/bodies.md

 # 🪐 Bodies

 Bodies API could be used to get information about the planets, the sun and the moon.
-Most endpoints are GET requests are will require you to submit [observer-parameters.md](../requests-and-response/observer-parameters.md "mention") as query parameters.
+Most endpoints are GET requests and will require you to submit [observer-parameters.md](../requests-and-response/observer-parameters.md "mention") as query parameters.

 See [body-properties.md](../requests-and-response/body-properties.md "mention") for available properties for bodies.